-The Court's decision in the Duarte Agostinho case, brought by a group of young Portuguese 20. individuals against Portugal and 32 other States Parties to the Convention, confirmed this approach to jurisdiction in cases involving the adverse effects of climate change.
-It found that none of the existing grounds applied to establish extraterritorial jurisdiction of the respondent States other than Portugal.22 It also rejected the applicants' arguments in favour of a more expansive view of extraterritorial jurisdiction.
-The suggestion that the respondent States other than Portugal should be held "accountable" for the impact of climate change on the applicants' Convention rights was dismissed on the basis that "jurisdiction should be differentiated from the issue of responsibility".23 The Court dismissed the suggestion that extraterritorial jurisdiction could be based on "control over the applicants' Convention interests", considering that this would lead to an "untenable level of uncertainty for the States", involving an "unlimited expansion of States' extraterritorial jurisdiction under the Convention and responsibilities under the Convention towards people practically anywhere in the world.
-This would turn the Convention into a global climate-change treaty."24 It also declined to find that the materials presented by the applicants concerning jurisdiction under certain other international instruments provided support for establishing extraterritorial jurisdiction under the Convention in this case.25

-21. The Court in Duarte Agostinho did, however, specify that its findings were specific to cases concerning the adverse effects of climate change and did not deal with possible issues of extraterritorial jurisdiction that may arise, for instance, in the context of more localised transboundary environmental harm.26 The Duarte Agostinho judgment thus does not prejudice the possibility of further development of the Court's caselaw on extraterritorial jurisdiction in a possible future case not involving climate change.

-22. Under Article 34 of the Convention, the Court may receive applications from any person, non-governmental organisation or group of individuals claiming to be the victim of a violation.
+- 20. The Court's decision in the Duarte Agostinho case, brought by a group of young Portuguese individuals against Portugal and 32 other States Parties to the Convention, confirmed this approach to jurisdiction in cases involving the adverse effects of climate change.
+It found that none of the existing grounds applied to establish extraterritorial jurisdiction of the respondent States other than Portugal.20 It also comprehensively rejected the applicants' arguments in favour of a more expansive view of extraterritorial jurisdiction.
+The suggestion that the respondent States other than Portugal should be held "accountable" for the impact of climate change on the applicants' Convention rights was dismissed on the basis that "jurisdiction should be differentiated from the issue of responsibility".21 The Court dismissed the suggestion that extraterritorial jurisdiction could be based on "control over the applicants' Convention interests", considering that this would lead to an "untenable level of uncertainty for the States", involving an "unlimited expansion of States' extraterritorial jurisdiction under the Convention and responsibilities under the Convention towards people practically anywhere in the world.
+This would turn the Convention into a global climate-change treaty."22 It also declined to find that the materials presented by the applicants concerning jurisdiction under certain other international instruments provided support for establishing extraterritorial jurisdiction under the Convention in this case.23 - 21.
+The Court in Duarte Agostinho did, however, specify that its findings were specific to cases concerning the adverse effects of climate change and did not deal with possible issues of extraterritorial jurisdiction that may arise, for instance, in the context of more localised transboundary environmental harm.24 The Duarte Agostinho judgment thus does not prejudice the possibility of further development of the Court's caselaw on extraterritorial jurisdiction in a possible future case not involving climate change. - 22.
+Under Article 34 of the Convention, the Court may receive applications from any person, non-governmental organisation or group of individuals claiming to be the victim of a violation.
 Article 34 excludes the possibility of actio popularis, i.e. public-interest applications that do not directly concern the applicant's individual rights.
-For this, applications cannot be made by or on behalf of a category of persons, such as "future generations".
+For this and other reasons, applications cannot be made by or on behalf of future generations. - 23.
+The Court's judgment in the Klimaseniorinnen case involved a significant development in the interpretation and application of the victim status requirement under Article 34 in climate cases.25 In short, the Court developed special rules for the application of Article 34 in climate

-20 Specific circumstances of a procedural nature have also been used to justify the application of the Convention in relation to events which occurred outside the respondent State's territory, however, this is not relevant in the present context, see M.N. and Others v.
+18 Specific circumstances of a procedural nature have also been used to justify the application of the Convention in relation to events which occurred outside the respondent State's territory, however, this is not relevant in the present context, see M.N. and Others v.
 Belgium (dec.)
 [GC], no. 3599/18, 5 May 2020 §107.

-21 Summary, Raible, p.
+19 Summary, Raible, p.
 5-6.

-22 Duarte Agostinho and Others v.
+20 Duarte Agostinho and Others v.
 Portugal and 32 Others, application no. 39371/20, Grand Chamber judgment of 9 April 2024, paragraphs 181-183.